Yuli Gurriel Player Props: Marlins vs. Rangers

 Yuli Gurriel At The Plate

-- Gurriel is batting .272 with 11 doubles, three triples, three home runs and 22 walks.
+- Gurriel has 11 doubles, three triples, three home runs and 22 walks while hitting .268.

-- In 19 games this season, Gurriel has picked up an RBI, with more than one RBI once.
+- Gurriel has driven in a run in 19 games this season (26.8%), including one multiple-RBI game.

-- He has scored in 23 games this season (32.9%), including multiple runs in three games.
+- He has scored in 23 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.